alembic/alembic/README.txt

     -DMAYA_ROOT=MayaPath may need to be specified to point at a specific installation of Maya.

-    -DALEMBIC_LIB_USES_TR1=ON or -DALEMBIC_LIB_USES_BOOST=ON if you do not have a C++11 capable compiler specify one of these to use TR1, or boost as a dependency of the Alembic library.

     -G "Visual Studio 14 2015 Win64"  If you want to create the project file for the 64 bit build of Alembic with the Visual Studio 2015 Community Edition.